 Cortical cataract.
 A less common form of cataract that appears as a cloudy opacity in the cortex, the outer part of the lens.
 The cataract resembles spokes that point inwards on the centre of the lens, causing light rays to hit the retina in a scattered fashion.
 With this type of cataract, the most frequent symptom is experiencing problems with glare.

 Posterior subcapsular cataract.
 These cataracts form as opacities (opaque or cloudy area) on the back surface of the lens.
 It is called “subcapsular” because it forms beneath the lens capsule, which is a small “sac,” or membrane, that encloses the lens and holds it in place.
 They cause light sensitivity, problems with reading vision and glare.
-They are more prevalent among diabetic patients and those who have taken corticosteroids over a period of time.
+They are more prevalent among people living with diabetes and those who have taken corticosteroids over a period of time.

-Diabetic “snowflake” cataract.
+Diabetes “snowflake” cataract.
 These cataracts appear as grey-white subcapsular opacities and often progress rapidly turning the entire lens white.
-This rapid onset form of cataract is quite uncommon and may be found in some younger type 1 diabetic patients with very elevated blood sugars.
+This rapid onset form of cataract is quite uncommon and may be found in some younger people living with type 1 diabetes with very elevated blood sugars.